Will I qualify for financial aid?

 Who would I talk to if I have questions or problems with my Direct Loan?

-Your first contact would remain with the PLU Financial Aid Office and Student Services Center.
+Your first contact would remain with Student Financial Services.
 We should be able to resolved most “in-house” issues.
 Once you go into repayment, most of your communication will be with the loan servicing company assigned to your loan by the U.S. Department of Education.
 You can track your loans on the National Student Loan Data System at www.nslds.ed.gov.
 If all your attempts to resolve your loan disputes are unsuccessful, contact the federal student loan Ombudsman Group.

 If I accept work study, am I obligated to work?